 If you need to request accommodations due to a documented disability, contact the Center on Disability before you schedule your placement tests.
 You can schedule and/or change your placement test through MyCCP after submitting your application for admission.

-To take a placement test, visit https://www.ccp.edu/getting-started/what-are-placement-tests for times and locations at the Main Campus and Regional Centers.
+To take a placement test, visit our English and Math Placement webpage for times and locations at the Main Campus and Regional Centers.

 If you cannot keep your test appointment, you may reschedule it through MyCCP or by calling the Admissions Information Center at 215-751-8010.
 You can find a complete description of the placement test here.

 Students entering the College may take waiver examinations in some courses.
 Success in such tests will permit students to enroll in more advanced courses.
 Students should contact the appropriate department head for further information.

 Community College of Philadelphia helps students succeed by awarding college credit for their learning achieved outside the traditional college classroom.
 Credit is awarded for learning that matches a particular course in your program of study.
 Course credit based on prior learning is given at the discretion of the department offering the course.
 Not all departments offer these options.